 Every Mode report contains an integrated notebook-style environment where you can use either Python or R to further explore and visualize your query results.
 Use moveable code blocks and markdown cells for exploratory data analysis, visualization, and collaboration.
-Notebooks are pre-loaded with a variety of Python and R libraries.
-You can add output cells to shareable reports, or share a link to the Notebook itself.
+The integrated Notebook environment supports Python 3.6 and R version 3.4.3.
+Notebooks are pre-loaded with a variety of Python libraries and R packages.
+You can add the results of output cells to reports, or share a link to the Notebook directly.

 Using the Notebook